Angkor Wat: Etymology

 The modern name Angkor Wat, means "Temple City" or "City of Temples" in Khmer language.
 Angkor (អង្គរ ângkôr), meaning "city" or "capital city", is a vernacular form of the word nokor (នគរ nôkôr), which comes from the Sanskrit/Pali word nagara (Devanāgarī: नगर).
 Wat (វត្ត vôtt) is the word for "temple grounds", also derived from Sanskrit/Pali vāṭa (Devanāgarī: वाट), meaning "enclosure".
 The original name of the temple was Vrah Viṣṇuloka or Parama Viṣṇuloka meaning "the sacred dwelling of Vishnu".
 The term might also mean "The king who has gone to the supreme world of Vishnu", referring to Suryavarman II posthumously and intended to venerate his glory and memory.

 History

 Construction

 Angkor Wat was commissioned by the Khmer king Suryavarman II (ruled 1113–c.
 1150) in the early 12th century in Yaśodharapura (present-day Angkor), the capital of the Khmer Empire.
 The construction of the temple commenced in 1122 CE and was completed in 1150 CE.
-The temple complex was constructed on the suggestion of Divākarapaṇḍita(1040–c.
+The temple complex was constructed on the suggestion of Divākarapaṇḍita (1040–c.
 1120).
 The temple was dedicated to Hindu god Vishnu and the original religious motifs were derived from Hinduism.
 It was built as the king's state temple in the capital city.
+Historians have often thought that Angkor Wat served as a “temple-city,” but modern analyses of the site suggest that it housed a population of between 3,000 and 4,300 residents.
 As there are no foundation stela or any contemporary inscriptions referring to the temple's name that have been found, its original name is unknown and it may have been known as Vrah Viṣṇuloka after the presiding deity.
 The work on the temple ceased after the king's death, leaving some of the bas-relief decoration unfinished.